If AMOC Runs Amok, Life In The US & Europe Will Change Dramatically - CleanTechnica

 “We are moving closer [to the collapse], but we’re not sure how much closer,” Rene van Westen told the Associated Press.
 “We are heading towards a tipping point.”
 The study is the first to use complex simulations and include multiple factors to track the strength of vital overall ocean circulation, which the research says is slowing.

 The problem is that global warming is causing a dramatic increase in meltwater from the Greenland and Arctic ice sheets.
-All that fresh water is less dense than the water in the AMOC and interrupts the normal circulation of the Gulf Stream.
+All that fresh water is less dense than the water in the AMOC and interrupts its normal circulation.

 Could The AMOC Shut Down?